MLHale/insure-nccoe-practice-guide-vetting/UsabilityScoring/README.md

 ## Caculating PGUS Score

-Qualtrics also provides the ability to develop custom metrics.
+Qualtrics provides the ability to develop custom metrics.
 The same methodology for calculating the System Usability Scale was followed:
 <ul>
   <li> Each odd numbered question: questionScore = questionAnswer - 1 </li>
   <li> Each even numbered question: questionScore = 5 - questionAnswer </li>